 Without distinguishing you and thee, we would not know that Jesus said that Satan desired them all, but that He had prayed specifically for Peter.

 Many people still use ‘Thee’ and ‘Thou’ in prayer to address God respectfully.
 Others, especially younger people, use ‘You.’
-Traditional hymns almost always use ‘Thee’ and ‘Thou’ for God.
+Traditional hymns almost always use ‘Thee’ and ‘Thou’ in speaking to God.

 Note also that in English we capitalize the name of God, and often pronouns referring to Him, when speaking of the Creator of all.
-When speaking of other gods, like those worshipped by the peoples of Canaan, we do not capitalize ‘god.’
+When speaking of other gods that people make, like those worshipped by the peoples of Canaan, we do not capitalize ‘god.’

 If an English speaker writes about the Creator as ‘god,’ he may well be trying to shock his readers.
-That might be carelessness, but it is more likely a deliberate statement of disbelief and disrespect—so it is worth taking care.
+That might be carelessness, but it is likely to be a deliberate statement of disbelief and disrespect—so it is worth taking care.

 Second person singular verbs end in –st or -est (usually) in the present tense (and in the simple past: wast, didst, hadest, sawest).